Putin, Biden plan high-stakes phone call in Ukraine crisis

 Russia scoffed at the U.S. talk of urgency.

-“The hysteria of the White House is more indicative than ever,” said Russian Foreign Ministry spokeswoman Maria Zakharova.
+“The hysteria of the White House is more indicative than ever,” said Russian spokeswoman Zakharova.
 “The Anglo-Saxons need a war.
 At any cost.
 Provocations, misinformation and threats are a favorite method of solving their own problems.”

 In addition to the more than 100,000 ground troops that U.S. officials say Russia has assembled along Ukraine’s eastern and southern borders, the Russians have deployed missile, air, naval and special operations forces, as well as supplies to sustain a war.
 This week Russia moved six amphibious assault ships into the Black Sea, augmenting its capability to land marines on the coast.